UMRHELab/DIYgm/README.md

 1. to get to Crontab type:
 	`sudo crontab -e`

-2. crontab should ask you which text editor you want to use, you want to choose "nano" which is most commonly option 2.
+2. crontab should ask you which text editor you want to use, you want to choose "nano"
-(Tip: Crontab will also draw an arrow to it telling you it's the easiest)
+(Tip: Crontab will also draw an arrow to it telling you it's the easiest).

 3. you should be in a text editor now, you'll want to use your arrow keys to scroll down to the first empty line past the _#_'s